koenrane/KR-new-site/content/Test page.md

 > Hi
 >

-> [!quote] Checking that HTML formatting is applied per-paragraph element
+> [!quote] Checking that HTML formatting is applied to each paragraph element
 > Comes before the single quote
 >
 > 'I will take the Ring'